panpf/sketch/docs/result_cache.md

     resultCacheOptions(
         DiskCache.Options(
-            // Just choose one of directory and appCacheDirectory directory = "/tmp/myapp/sketch/result",
+            // Just choose one of directory and appCacheDirectory directory = "/tmp/myapp/sketch/result".toPath(),
-            // Just choose one of directory and appCacheDirectory appCacheDirectory = "/tmp/myapp",
+             // or
+             appCacheDirectory = "/tmp/myapp".toPath(),
+             // or.
+AppDirs is available only on the JVM platform. appCacheDirectory = AppDirs.getCacheDir("MyAppName").toOkioPath(),
             // 100 MB
             maxSize = 1024 * 1024 * 100,
             // The app's management version number for the result cache.